 As active responsible investors, we are members of several associations and participate in numerous initiatives that provide us with a platform to participate in policy engagement.
-We actively participate in relevant calls for actions organised by these associations.
+We are a member of the Investor Policy Dialogue on Deforestation (IPDD).
+We actively participate in relevant calls for action organised by these associations.